Electoral system of Germany: Electoral threshold

-The clause is meant to minimise the risk of party fragmentation, which partially caused the incapacitation of the Reichstag in the Weimar Republic.
-The clause is not explicitly mentioned in the constitution as this could cause a conflict with the fundamental principle of equal votes, which states that each vote must have equal weight.
-However, the general consensus is that the clause is important for the stability of the party system, the capacity of the parliament and the government and overall for the political stability of the state.
+This clause is meant to minimise the risk of party fragmentation, which contributed to the incapacitation of the Reichstag in the Weimar Republic.
+The clause is not explicitly mentioned in the constitution, as this could cause a conflict with the fundamental principle of equal votes (each vote must have equal weight).
+However, the general consensus is that the clause is important for the stability of the party system, the capacity of the parliament and the government, and the overall political stability of the state.
 Thus, a balance must be achieved between the two existing constitutional objectives.
-The Federal Constitutional Court approves of the threshold clause, arguing that it is allowed to violate a constitutional principle within certain limits, if this is essential to achieve a more important constitutional objective such as the adherence to a principle of electoral law.
-Because of this, the Federal Constitutional Court allows the threshold clause to be maximally five percent.
-Thus the legislator has no possibility of increasing it.
+The Federal Constitutional Court approves of the threshold clause, arguing that violation of a constitutional principle (within certain limits) must be permitted if it is essential to achieve a more important constitutional objective.
+Therefore, the Federal Constitutional Court allows the threshold clause to be up to five percent.
+Thus, the legislature has no possibility of increasing it.

-National minority parties, such as the SSW, which won a seat in the 2021 parliamentary election, are now freed from the electoral threshold due to the fact that under Constitutional Law it is imperative that minorities are protected.
+National minority parties, such as the SSW, which won a seat in the 2021 and 2025 parliamentary elections, are now freed from the electoral threshold under the constitutional imperative to protect minorities.
 This special regulation however does not necessarily apply to a Turkish party, as the Turkish do not yet enjoy the status of a national minority in Germany, unlike the Danish party in Schleswig-Holstein, the SSW, or the Sorbs in Saxony.

 Distribution of seats

-At first, the number of successful independent direct candidates and the successful direct candidates whose party did not make it into the German Bundestag is taken from the total number of 598 mandates.
+At first, the number of successful independent direct candidates and the successful direct candidates whose party did not make it into the German Bundestag are subtracted from the total number of 598 mandates.
 In the parliamentary election of 2002, both direct candidates were members of the PDS party.
 Only in the parliamentary election of 1949 were there successful independent direct candidates.

 The remaining proportional mandates (596 seats in the election of 2002 and all of the 598 seats in 2005) are distributed among the parties which have obtained at least five per cent, or three direct mandates according to the results of all second votes, in the Sainte-Laguë/Schepers procedure (before the federal election in 2009 it was the Hare-Niemeyer procedure).
-Afterwards, the obtained proportional mandates of each party are distributed among the candidates’ lists of the Bundesländer, according to the number of their second votes in the respective Bundesländer, by following the same procedure.
+Afterwards, the obtained proportional mandates of each party are distributed among the candidates' lists of the Bundesländer, according to the number of their second votes in the respective Bundesländer, by following the same procedure.

 The outcome of this procedure shows how many proportional mandates each party has gained in each Bundesland.
 The candidates who have achieved a seat in the Bundestag can then be identified.